dsoprea/RelayServer/README.txt

 Connections are managed automatically.
-By default, (10) connections are created from the server to wait for requests, and dropped connections from both the server -and- the client are always replenished/reconnected.
-You need only implement a client and server for your purposes, and we'll take care of all connectivity.
+By default, (10) connections are created from the server to wait for requests, and dropped connections from both the server are always replenished/reconnected.
+You need only implement a server for your purposes, and we'll take care of the connectivity.